ptarau/AnswerStreamGenerators/README.md

 # AnswerStreamGenerators
 Literate Prolog program and LaTeX sources for paper on Answer Stream Generators

-To generate the paper and extract the Prolog code from it gi in directry bin and type
+To generate the paper and extract the Prolog code from it, go to directory

+bin

+and type

 ./run.sh